-If you're looking for an exact number of days, months, years, or charging cycles , we're sorry to disappoint you.
-How long your power station lasts depends entirely on how you treat it and what kind of power station you have.
-Let's take a look at what a power station actually is.
+If you're hoping for a precise number of days, months, or charging cycles, we're afraid we have to disappoint you.
+How long your power station actually lasts depends entirely on how you use it – and, of course, on which model you have.

-That's why our 6 ultimate tips on how to positively influence the lifespan of your power stations!
+That's why we have for you 6 ultimate tips Compiled with tips that can noticeably extend the lifespan of your power station!

-Tip No. 1: Charge your power station properly
+Tip No. 1: Charge your power station correctly

-It's important to use the original cables if possible.
-If they're damaged, make sure the voltage (voltage) matches your power station to prevent overheating.
+It's best to use the original cables.
+If these are defective, make sure the voltage (voltage) matches the device to avoid overheating or damage.

-Tip No. 5: Prepare your power station for hibernation
+Tip No. 5: How to properly prepare for hibernation

-With these 6 ultimate tips You'll get the most out of your power station.
-As mentioned at the beginning, it's unfortunately impossible to say how long it will last in general.
-Nevertheless, we've taken a look at the charging cycles of the power stations from manufacturers Bluetti, Jackery, and Ecoflow and provide you with an overview here:
+With these 6 ultimate tips, you'll get the most out of your power station.
+As mentioned earlier, there's unfortunately no general statement about lifespan.
+Nevertheless, we've looked at the charging cycles of power stations from manufacturers Bluetti, Jackery, and EcoFlow and compiled a handy overview for you:

 | Power station | Charging cycle |